 Historically, the per capita income in Island County has been lower than the average for the nation and the state.
 For this reason, one might expect the proportion of public assistance recipients in the county to be relatively high; however, this has not been the case.
-In 1998, the Washington State Department of Social and Health Services (DSHS) identified 14.3 percent (10,355) of Island County residents receiving a public assistance service compared to 22 percent of Washington State residents utilizing a DSHS service.
-Island County was ranked 37th out of the 39 Washington
+In 1998, the Washington State Department of Social and Health Ser-

+Table 14: Summary of the densities currently allowed under Island County's development regulations vices (DSHS) identified 14.3 percent (10,355) of Island County residents receiving a public assistance service compared to 22 percent of Washington State residents utilizing a DSHS service.
+Island County was ranked 37th out of the 39 Washington State counties for use rate of DSHS services.
+Island County residents accounted for 0.79 percent (10,355) of total DSHS clients and 0.63 percent (\$28,893,928) of the DSHS direct service dollars.